ping-Toven/SF-SirenBot/README.md

 ## In progress
 ### Events
-* New webhooks created - *Need to figure out how to differentiate between webhook being created, updated, or deleted.*
 * Watch general chat to see if it gets locked.
 (Send messages or view channel disabled for verified role or @everyone) - *Needs perms check for neutral*

 ### Commands